Mazen7676/RMX2040-full-guide/README.md

 ### Guide:
 1. Extract the zip or xz file using 7zip or WinRAR.
-2. Connect your phone to the PC, open Platform Tools, and click on the address bar where the file path is shown.
+2. Connect your phone to the PC, copy GApps or FOSSapps to your phone (optional), open Platform Tools, and click on the address bar where the file path is shown.
 Type `cmd` and press Enter to open a CMD window.
 3. Type `adb reboot fastboot`.
 You should see TWRP fastbootd.
 4. Type the following:
    - `fastboot --disable-verification flash vbmeta vbmeta.img`
    - `fastboot reboot fastboot`
    - `fastboot erase system`
    - `fastboot flash system [name-of-gsi-img.img]` (don't include the square brackets)

+     **don't do these if NOT installing GApps**

+   - **'fastboot reboot recovery'**
+   - **go to install - go to GApps location - click it and swipe**
+   - **click home, reboot, fastbootd**
+   - **continue with the next steps:**

    - `fastboot -w`
    - `fastboot reboot bootloader` (you should see a black screen with 3 or more lines)
    - `fastboot erase userdata`
    - `fastboot reboot system`

-**Installing GApps or FOSSApps (optional):**

-5. Transfer the zip file from the PC to your phone.
-6. Type `adb reboot recovery` in the CMD (after enabling USB debugging previously demonestrated [here](https://github.com/Mazen7676/RMX2040-full-guide/tree/main#unlock-bootloader)).
-7. In TWRP recovery, go to Wipe and swipe.
-8. Go to Install, navigate to the zip file location, click it, and swipe.
-9. Go to Wipe - Format Data - type "yes" and enter.
-10. Finally, go to Reboot - System.

 ---